To cut off human rights at source, religious lobby targets Europe from two sides

-The unelected “faith leaders” of the European Union are successfully claiming the right, by way of prior “consultation”, to input into the laws of the EU.
-This ignores the fact that, “Far too often, these religious lobbies do not accurately represent the interests or beliefs of a majority of adherents to their faith, nor do they promote the common good.”
+In a pincher movement, clerics use their right of prior “consultation”, to influence the laws of the EU, while organised grassroots campaigns to put voting pressure on EU lawmakers.
+However, “far too often, these religious lobbies do not accurately represent the interests or beliefs of a majority of adherents to their faith, nor do they promote the common good.”

 claim that giving them privileges can “bring the Union closer to its citizens”.